Dan-Blanchette/python-projects/README.md

 # python-projects
-Learning Python via the Crash Course 2nd edition
+Learning Python via the Python Crash Course 2nd edition

+These are my python projects and programming challenges by chapter from the text